sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/122_Using_React_Context_API.md

 			</AuthContext.Provider>);
 };
 ```
 3. To consume the context, import the context component and use the `useContext` hook.
-Using the hook actually provides a read/write copy of the context, so that re-renders are possible (from the first ancestor).
+Using the hook actually provides a read only<span title="write is achieved using functions, similar to lifting state up">*</span> copy of the context, so that re-renders are possible (from the first ancestor).
 ```jsx
 import React from 'react';